Tuesday, December 17, 2013

 Baluarte, Ilocos Sur

-Baluarte is just ten minutes drive from Vigan City.
+Baluarte is just a ten-minute drive from Vigan City.
 This place is owned by Governor Chavit Singson.
-It was his rest house before then he decided to open it up in public so that more people can enjoy his animal collections.
-Construction of the facility is still on going.
-Here's what will get you more interested visiting his zoo.
-There are no entrance or parking fees in here.
-Yes it is free!
+It was his rest house before he decided to open it to the public so that more people could enjoy his animal collections.
+Construction of the facility is still ongoing.
+Here's what will pique your interest in visiting his zoo: there are no entrance or parking fees here.
+Yes, it is free!

 Bantay Bell Tower, Ilocos Sur

-When you visit Vigan inlude visiting the Bantay Bell Tower which is just a neighboring Barangay outside Vigan's Poblacion Area.
-More photos below.
+When you visit Vigan, include visiting the Bantay Bell Tower, which is just a neighboring barangay outside Vigan's Poblacion Area.
+More photos are below.

 Grandpa's Inn - Vigan

-I have read a lot of good reviews from visitors of Grandpa's Inn.
-This made us interested of choosing this place to stay during in Vigan.
+I have read many good reviews from visitors of Grandpa's Inn, which made us interested in choosing this place to stay in Vigan.
 Grandpa's Inn Hotel has a very good location.
-Just a few minutes walk to Calle Crisologo -a very good place to take photos having the Old Spanish houses with brick walls and capiz windows as your background; the pathway is covered with cobbled stones.
-It is also a few minutes walk to Plaza and the City Hall.
+It is just a few minutes' walk to Calle Crisologo, a very good place to take photos with the Old Spanish houses with brick walls and Capiz windows as your background; the pathway is covered with cobbled stones.
+It is also a few minutes' walk to the Plaza and the City Hall.

 Vigan : A must place to visit